top of page

 What is the Common Level Ratio (CLR)?

-In Lackawanna County, the CLR is currently set at 16.13, which is significantly higher than the state average of 4.71.
-This discrepancy is the result of not having a reassessment since 1968, leading to outdated assessments that no longer reflect current property values.
-This reassessment is being done to bring the CLR closer to a fairer, more accurate measurement of market values.
+If the CLR is 1.0, it means assessed values match market values.
+However, when the CLR exceeds 1.0, it indicates that assessed values are lower than market value.
+In Lackawanna County, the CLR is currently set at 16.13, significantly higher than the state average of 4.71.
+This discrepancy results from not having a reassessment since 1968, leading to outdated assessments that no longer reflect current property values.
+The purpose of this reassessment is to bring the CLR closer to a fairer, more accurate measurement.

 Why is the Reassessment Happening?